Welcome to our U3A websiteVisitors

 The U3A (University of the Third Age) is a self-help organisation for people who are retired, semi-retired or no longer in full-time employment.
 It provides opportunities for members to share learning experiences and to pursue educational, creative and leisure activities in a friendly environment.

-The annual membership fee is currently £15.00 (for people joining from June 2016 onwards, the subscription fee for one term, September to December 2016, is £5.00) which includes the delivery of our national U3A magazine "Third Age Matters" to all members who would like to receive it.
+The annual membership fee is currently £15.00 (for people joining between June 2016 and 16th October 2016, the subscription fee for one term, September to December 2016, is £5.00) which includes the delivery of our national U3A magazine "Third Age Matters" to all members who would like to receive it.

 If you are not already a member, you can join us:

 1. On line - Please click "Join Our U3A" in the left menu.

 3. Alternatively you can join at one of our Members' Mingles click here

 For information on our data protection & cookies policy kindly click here

 You can get assistance on how this site works by clicking Help on the menu bar after selecting the relevant page.
 To close the Help page either click on 'Close this window' at the bottom of the page, or click the word 'Help' in the top menu bar again.